phalcon/documentation/docs/tutorial-vokuro.md

 !!! warning "WARNING"

-    If you notice, the property names map exactly the case (upper/lower) of the field names in the relevant table.
+    The property names match the case (upper/lower) of the field names in the table.

-In the `initialize()` method, we also define a relationship between this model and the `Users` model.
-We assign the fields (local/remote) as well as an `alias` for this relationship.
-We can therefore access the user related to a record of this model as follows:
+In `initialize()`, the model defines a relationship to the `Users` model, with local and remote fields and an `alias`.
+The related user is then reachable through the alias:

 ```php
 echo $successLogin->user->name;